Apply

 The OMA Program is facilitated by the Student Success Facilitator.
 The Facilitator will:

-• Orientate students entering the program at the University of Regina
+• Assist students entering the program at the University of Regina

 • Collaborate with Professors and Post Secondary Coordinators to facilitate and support student success

-• Ensure academic, personal and social supports are on hand to engage students on focusing on their studies
+• Ensure proper supports are on hand to engage students on focusing on their studies

-• Liaison with Post Secondary Coordinators in regards to funding
+• Liaison with Post Secondary Coordinators regarding band funding

-• Network with various on-campus resources and community support organizations to ensure student success
+• Network with on-campus resources and community support organizations to ensure student success

 Review Sessions

-Students enrolled into the OMA Program will be registered in the Faculty of Arts general core classes that are required as part of their degree.
-Students will be required to attend the review sessions for their classes.
-The sessions will consist of:
+Students enrolled in the OMA Program will be required to attend the review sessions for their classes.
+The sessions consist of:

 • Course content clarification